INFORMATION ON THE COOKIES OF THE ORGANISATION THE GOOD LOBBY

 Facebook Connect allows users already registered with Facebook to authenticate themselves on the site without requiring access credentials entered during registration.
-The Good Lobby Italia can adopt, if the user voluntarily uses it, the Facebook Connect system and cookies, to integrate the Greenpeace login with the user’s Facebook account.
+The Good Lobby can adopt, if the user voluntarily uses it, the Facebook Connect system and cookies, to integrate The Good Lobby login with the user’s Facebook account.
 In addition to simplifying the registration process, Facebook Connect allows the website to extend some features of the social network to the site itself, making it easier to share content through Facebook.

-Furthermore, the Facebook Pixel cookie is installed which allows Greenpeace to monitor the conversions that occur on its website as a result of the ads it is running on Facebook.
-For example, if you wish to monitor subscriptions to a particular campaign advertised on Facebook, the cookie will notify Facebook whenever a user has signed up for a particular campaign on the Greenpeace website.
-Facebook compares the conversion event with the group of people who were shown the ad or who clicked on it, in order to provide Greenpeace with information that helps them understand the return on investment for their spending advertising.
-Greenpeace does not use this cookie for profiling purposes but only for statistical purposes.
+Furthermore, the Facebook Pixel cookie is installed which allows The Good Lobby to monitor the conversions that occur on its website as a result of the ads it is running on Facebook.
+For example, if you wish to monitor subscriptions to a particular campaign advertised on Facebook, the cookie will notify Facebook whenever a user has signed up for a particular campaign on The Good Lobby website.
+Facebook compares the conversion event with the group of people who were shown the ad or who clicked on it, in order to provide The Good Lobby with information that helps them understand the return on investment for their spending advertising.
+The Good Lobby does not use this cookie for profiling purposes but only for statistical purposes.

-Finally, the Google Adwords / Doubleclick conversion Pixel cookie is used by Greenpeace to find out which keywords generate the most clicks on Google and conversions in services requested by Greenpeace (eg campaign memberships).
-This tool indicates what happened after users clicked on your ad in Google, for example if they joined a campaign.
-Thanks to this information, Greenpeace identifies the most effective keywords for its activity.
-Greenpeace does not use this cookie for profiling purposes, but only in an aggregate manner for statistical purposes.
+Finally, the Google Adwords / Doubleclick conversion Pixel cookie is used by The Good Lobby to find out which keywords generate the most clicks on Google and conversions in services requested by The Good Lobby (eg campaign memberships).
+This tool indicates what happened after users clicked on your ad in Google, for example, if they joined a campaign.
+Thanks to this information, The Good Lobby identifies the most effective keywords for its activity.
+The Good Lobby does not use this cookie for profiling purposes, but only in an aggregate manner for statistical purposes.